mizrael/random-dungeon-generator/README.md

 # Random Dungeon Generator

 ## DISCLAIMER
-I didn't wrote this code, I found it online almost 10 years ago and integrated in a small XNA game I was working on at the time.
+I haven't written this code, I found it online almost 10 years ago and integrated in a small XNA game I was working on at the time.
 The game was never completed and the source were buried in an old hard-drive.

 **I don't own these sources so if you're the author and you want them removed just let me know.**